AngusMonroe/ContrastPool/README.md

 ## Data
 All Preprocessed data used in this paper are published in [this paper](https://proceedings.neurips.cc/paper_files/paper/2023/file/44e3a3115ca26e5127851acd0cedd0d9-Paper-Datasets_and_Benchmarks.pdf).
-Data splits are stored in `./data/`.
-If you wanna process your own data, please check the dataloader script `./data/BrainNet.py`.
+Data splits and configurations are stored in `./data/` and `./configs/`.
+If you want to process your own data, please check the dataloader script `./data/BrainNet.py`.

 ## Usage